Falernian wine: Characteristics

 Falernian was a white wine with a relatively high alcohol content, possibly 30 proof, or 15% ABV.
 In describing Faustian Falernian, Pliny the Elder alluded to this as he noted "It is the only wine that takes light when a flame is applied to it".
-A flaming drink requires around 40% ABV.
+A flaming drink requires an ABV of at least 40% (typically >50%) which cannot be achieved by fermentation alone, likely requiring distillation.
 It was produced from late-harvested grapes exclusively as a brief freeze or a series of frosts were said to improve the resulting wine's flavor.
 The wine was typically allowed to maderise, aging for 15–20 years in clay amphorae before drinking.
 The oxidation gave the wine a color of amber to dark brown.
-In 37 BC, Varro wrote in Res Rusticae that Falernian increased in value as it matured, and Pliny recorded that Falernian from the famed Opimian vintage of 121 BC was served at a banquet in 60 BC honoring Julius Caesar for his conquests in Spain.
+In 37 BCE, Varro wrote in Res Rusticae that Falernian increased in value as it matured, and Pliny recorded that Falernian from the famed Opimian vintage of 121 BCE was served at a banquet in 60 BCE honoring Julius Caesar for his conquests in Spain.
 There were three notable varieties: Dry (Latin austerum), Sweet (dulce), and Light (tenue).